MunifTanjim/minimo/exampleSite/content/docs/comments-support.md

 #### Configure Minimo for Staticman

-First of all, set up the following options in your `config.toml` file:
+First of all, set up the following options (with your preferred values) in your `config.toml` file:

 ```toml
 [params.comments.staticman]